Are Foreclosed Properties Cheaper In The Philippines?

 I was disgusted with what she allegedly did (as far as I know, the case is still pending, which is why I still use the word “allegedly”).
 The complainants were people who trusted her (some of which were people I know… myself included, although my monetary loss was insignificant compared to others’).

-Because of this whole incident, I decided to invest in mutual funds instead of real estate.
+Because of this whole incident, I lost all confidence in foreclosed property investing, and I decided to invest in mutual funds instead of real estate.

 In one meetup, Doc Jon challenged me and a couple of my friends… each of us must buy a “Good” property within 90 days.